YES, Broken Relationships Can Really Hurt!

 38. What are their standards, values, and morals?
 Is it compatible with yours?

-39. Go slow emotionally, and do not count your chickens before they are hatched.
+39. Go slow emotionally; do not count your chickens before they are hatched.

-40. Be sure that how you treat them is pleasing to the Lord and that your conscience is clear.
+40. Be sure that the way you treat them is pleasing to the Lord and that your conscience is clear.

 41. Please pay attention to them while determining their character.
 Tell them what you admire about them.